 - As part of their training, Facilitators and Assessors are expected to become certified by completing the Professional Certification program within a calendar year.

-- Additional training through webinars is provided on an as needed basis: prior to delivering a workshop, or when a workshop curriculum has been revamped, or if Certification assignments change, for example.
+- Additional training through webinars is provided on an as needed basis: prior to delivering a workshop, or when a workshop curriculum or Certification assignments have been updated.

 Terms of service